seedstack/website/content/addons/functions/w20/configuration.md

     org.seedstack.w20.application.version = 1.2.3

 The version is treated as a string so there is no restriction format.
-The default value is set to the SEED application version (coming from the `org.seedstack.seed.core.application-version`).
+The default value is set to the Seed application version (coming from the `org.seedstack.seed.core.application-version`).
 It is not recommended to change this default value, other than for testing purposes or special cases.
 The version string is appended to all assets URLs by the W20 loader to ensure that resources are refreshed when the version change.